CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 2 - Parameters/Debugging.md

 ## What not to do

 It’s tempting to try to find bugs by “looking at the code” \- especially because you may notice your TA and professor doing that\!
 While giving the code a quick once-over is never a bad idea, it’s not **systematic** \- if you don’t immediately see the problem, there’s no way to just “look harder”.
 The more experience you have, the more often you’ll be able to spot bugs just by looking, but the art of debugging picks up when looking doesn’t work.
-Imagine looking for a bug in code to be like looking for your lost keys - sure, you'll take a quick scan of the room first, but then you'll start with a more systematic search (Where did you see the keys last?
-Have you checked the pockets of the clothes you were wearing?
-How about looking on the floor near where you usually keep the keys?).

 ## What to do Instead